Nipple piercing: Sensitivity

-Nipple piercing and breastfeeding
+Breastfeeding

 A common question among women who consider nipple piercings is how it may affect breastfeeding.
 There is no evidence to suggest that proper nipple piercings can cause any complications with lactation.
 A letter in the Journal of the American Medical Association suggests improperly pierced nipples and scarring may result in blocked ducts.

-It is recommended that good care be taken to prevent infection by using a piercing professional and good body piercing aftercare.
-Frequent re-piercings can also damage the nipple and cause complications.
-It is also recommended that the piercing be healed before breastfeeding.
-Most body piercing professionals will refuse to pierce a pregnant woman for this reason and because piercing causes stress on the body that could potentially complicate a pregnancy.
+The use of a piercing professional and good body piercing aftercare help to prevent infection.
+Frequent re-piercings of the nipple can damage it and cause complications.
+Most body piercing professionals will refuse to pierce a pregnant woman to ensure that the piercing is healed before breastfeeding, and because piercing causes stress on the body that could potentially complicate a pregnancy.

 Several complications have been noted involving breastfeeding with a piercing present, so it is recommended to remove nipple jewelry before nursing.
 Several complications resulting from nursing with nipple jewelry inserted can include poor latch, slurping, gagging, and milk leaking from the baby's mouth.

 It can also be a potential choking hazard for the baby.
 As the baby sucks, the ends on a barbell (if worn) may come loose and could possibly lodge in the baby's throat (a captive bead ring, properly inserted, would lessen the risk of anything becoming loose, falling out, and lodging in the throat).
 The baby's gums and tongue as well as the soft and hard palate could be injured by the jewelry.

-Whilst there are some arguments made against having a nipple piercing and breastfeeding, some experts state it is okay to pierce nipples.
+Some lactation consultants say that nipple piercings should not affect the ability to breastfeed but no clinical studies have been carried out on the subject.
+The suggested risks include pain while breastfeeding, reduced or diverted milk flow, and the infection of blocked lactiferous ducts.

-Piercing of inverted nipples
+Inverted nipples

 Inverted nipples are primarily a cosmetic problem but might interfere with breastfeeding.
 Nipples that are inverted can be pierced; in fact, it has been proposed as a corrective strategy to protract the nipple.